InsulatorGMan/stahr-tools/README.md

 # Stahr Tools

 This is a collection of functions that I use in my projects.
+I have been using them for a while and I decided to put them in a separate package.
-I ha> I hope you find them useful.
+I hope you find them useful.

 ## Array Functions